 In our opinion, the primary advantage of taking Original Medicare and a Medigap plan is stability.
 This is especially true if you enroll in a plan offered by a large, reputable carrier like we recommend.
 You won’t have to worry about networks and changing doctors because you’ll be able to see any provider who participates in Medicare at all.

 You also won’t have to worry about medical underwriting if you choose a Medigap plan when you first enroll in Medicare at age 65.
+And at the risk of driving home this point too hard, that can be a big deal as you get older.

 Primary Disadvantage of Medicare Supplement Plans